anyahui120/gini-index/README.md

 # gini-index
-This function is used to measure the degree distribution of items that users have selected in the trainning dataset.
+This function is used to measure the popularity distribution of items that users have selected in the trainning dataset.